LGD Electric / Permits / Electrical Permit Vancouver Cost

 City of Vancouver vs Technical Safety BC: why Vancouver is different

 Vancouver is one of a handful of BC municipalities that operates its own electrical permit authority.
-Everywhere else in Metro Vancouver (and almost everywhere else in BC) uses Technical Safety BC.
+Other Metro Vancouver municipalities that also run their own systems: Surrey, Burnaby, and Coquitlam.
+Everywhere else in Metro Vancouver and almost everywhere else in BC uses Technical Safety BC.
 For the full comparison see our Vancouver vs Technical Safety BC permit guide.
 The short version: inside Vancouver city limits, the City issues, reviews and inspects.
-Outside Vancouver, Technical Safety BC does the same role as a provincial Crown corporation.
+Outside Vancouver (and outside Surrey / Burnaby / Coquitlam), Technical Safety BC does the same role as a provincial Crown corporation.

 Can a homeowner pull their own electrical permit in Vancouver?